 Single sign-on (SSO) authentication allows users to sign in once, and then have access to multiple different sites or pages that would otherwise require additional logins.
 Here's how Brightspot makes this process work and keep our customer's data and systems secure.

-In a world where cyber breaches are common, organizations need to ensure that their systems are as secure as possible; however, much of the duty of security falls on individual employees’ shoulders.
-Things like maintaining secure passwords are a microcosm of an organization’s greater security efforts.
+In a world where cyber breaches are common, your organization needs to ensure that your systems are as secure as possible; however, much of the duty of security falls on individual employees’ shoulders.
+Things like maintaining secure passwords are a microcosm of your organization’s greater security efforts.

 Managing passwords can be painful, though; sites have different password requirements, and it can be difficult to remember each one.
 Some users slip up and write out a cheat sheet with passwords on a piece of paper or in a Word document, but these are easy targets for malicious eyes that know where to look.